monstar-lab-oss/sonarqube-github-action/README.md

 ```

 ## SonarQube Analysis Parameters
-You can have other sonar scanner [analysis parameters](https://docs.sonarqube.org/latest/analysis/analysis-parameters/) in configuration file 'sonar-project.properties' inside root directory of your project repo.
+You can have other sonar scanner [analysis parameters](https://docs.sonarqube.org/latest/analysis/analysis-parameters/) in configuration file named 'sonar-project.properties' inside root directory of your project repo.

 Example : sonar-project.properties
 ```properties